Having talent troubles? Leverage your “SME Advantage”

 4. Flexibility is key

-We’ve seen many SMEs respond nimbly to the challenges of the pandemic, while some big businesses went into full panic mode and restructured, often multiple times.
-This all speaks to having a small team of talented people committed to the business, and adept at changing ways of working to make the most of opportunities.
+This all speaks to nurturing a small team of talented people who are committed to the business and are adept at changing ways of working to make the most of new opportunities.

 5. Build your mission and culture